Waleed-Ahmed-Khan/diabetic-prediction/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Need Any Helo <a name="help"></a>
+## Need Any Help <a name="help"></a>

-if you need any help regarding code and want to make progress in it you are welcome to contact me at my [email](waleedahmed20997@gmail.com). for more understnading here is the link of the application i am hosting from streamlit application host, click on the following link.
+if you need any help regarding code and want to make progress in it you are welcome to contact me at my email waleedahmed20997@gmail.com . for more understnading here is the link of the application i am hosting from streamlit application host, click on the following link.
 [Diabetic Prediction System by Waleed Ahmed](https://diabetic-prediction-fyqccappixupus69pzo8pdz.streamlit.app/).
 Thanks me Later.